MatokHunt/7DTD/README.md

   * VehicleMetersPerLiter changed from 8,12 to 40,60
   * The above changes makes the minibike about 5x more efficient on gas useage

+1010: Cool Leather Jackets
+  * added this new item to allow crafting of leatherDuster by players

 ## Tweaks to blocks.xml

 309: campfire